addiscent/php-server-mon-sys/README.md

 ### Quick-start Guide To _PHP Server Monitor_ Operation
 - Enter your user credentials and choose _LOGIN_.
 A page shows _STATUS_.
 The page is currently blank, because no servers have been chosen for monitoring.

-- Enter a server to monitor, as described here:
+- Enter a server to monitor, and watch it, as described here:

     * Choose _Servers_ from the menu at the top of the page.
 The next page shows _Servers_ page.